sevagh/freemusicdemixer.com/docs/about.md

 - Quantizing the model weights to 8-bit integers
 - Compressing the model weights with gzip
 - Implementing a streaming LSTM architecture to allow larger tracks to be separated without crashing
+- Implementing segmented inference (copied from Demucs) to allow much larger tracks to be separated without crashing

 ### umx.cpp and demucs.cpp